RelationRx/pyrelational/docs/source/notes/activelearning.rst

   DataManager, the model, the informativeness score function, and decides upon which :math:`u \in U` we propose to an oracle.
   Then takes the new labels and changes :math:`L` and :math:`U` accordingly.

-We incorporate all of these components in **pyrelational** to allow users to rapidly build active learning pipelines with their own datasets, models, and strategies inspired by the PyTorch workflow.
+We incorporate all of these components in **PyRelationAL** to allow users to rapidly build active learning pipelines with their own datasets, models, and strategies inspired by the PyTorch workflow.
 We hope that this encourages the application/re-implementation of existing strategies and creation of novel strategies to further the field of active learning and the many real-world problems it promises to solve.

-Click on the QuickStart for a guided introduction to **pyrelational** as well as the other tutorials for wrapping your own datasets, models, performing bayesian approximation, creating your own novel active learning strategies!
+Click on the QuickStart for a guided introduction to **PyRelationAL** as well as the other tutorials for wrapping your own datasets, models, performing bayesian approximation, creating your own novel active learning strategies!

 .. rubric:: Footnotes

 .. [#f1] For diversity sampling or model agnostic based strategies this step is not necessary.
 For example, imagine a strategy where we randomly pick observations for labelling; there's no need to use the model.
-.. [#f2] There are many uncertainty measures differing between models for classification and regression, many of them included in **pyrelational**!
+.. [#f2] There are many uncertainty measures differing between models for classification and regression, many of them included in **PyRelationAL**!